Acts 2:14a, 36-41 (Year A Third Sunday of Easter) present the conclusion to the sermon of Peter at Pentecost. This study focuses on:

 “See, sometimes the bees get confused, and run away — that’s them there on the tree.
 But they don’t really want to be gone, and they’re happy when someone helps them back into their home.
 But you got to keep calm and don’t panic when they sting, ’cause they don’t mean nothing by it.”

 I have a question for you.
 Have some people in your family lost their way?
 Have some people in your neighborhood or at work lost their way?
 They might even lash out at you.
-Maybe the corruption of this generation has grabbed them.
+The corruption of this generation has grabbed them.
 I confess I have not always responded well in that situation.
 I keep trying to respond as a disciple, by which I mean, with forgiveness and love.

 The church in America struggles.
 The American landscape has changed.
 Many people have lost their way.
 Some people have developed intellectual struggles.
-They find they can no longer believe what the church believes, and often have no place to go within the church to raise their questions.
+They find they can no longer believe what the church believes and often have no place to go within the church to raise their questions.
 Some people develop spiritual problems with the church, for it seems as if many churches have lost their way.
 They care more about buildings and the way they have always done things, rather than reaching people with the good news.
 Some have moral questions but are not sure they can raise them within the church.
 Some people notice that the church has too often supported injustice.
 Of course, still others see the imperfection of the church and its members.
 That ought to sadden us.
 If we have failed to reflect the love of Christ to others, it ought to call us within the church to repentance.
 Yet, in another sense, people within the church are imperfect, and in fact, the church is for imperfect people.
 If you are perfect, you have no need of what the church offers.
 If you need grace, we want you to find it within the community of faith.

 Here is the point: Being a follower of Jesus is both a group trip and an individual experience.
 The writer of Hebrews told the Christians of his day to not neglect to meet, but to assemble as believers to encourage one another (Hebrews 10:25).
 He was right.
 Church is not like school where you attend for a while until you receive your degree and then you graduate.
 The church has no alumni association.